g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 ```bash
 bazel build //apps/web-dashboard
 ```
 Bazel will build only the requisite parts.
-If nothing inside the `shared-utils` library nor the web dashboard code has been modified since the last build made by the user, Bazel just gets the results from the cache, which expedites the build process considerably.
+If nothing inside the `shared-utils` library nor the web dashboard code has been modified since the last build made by the user, it just gets the results from the cache, which expedites the build process considerably.

 ### Step 4: Configuring Remote Execution and Caching
 Because the logistics platform is being developed by a distributed team, you enable [remote caching](https://bazel.build/remote/caching) so that all the team members and CI/CD pipelines can share build outputs.
 This means that any builds created on one machine can be utilized on another machine without doing the build again.